Skip to main content

 Which website organization tool should you choose?

-Start with the artifact you are organizing.
-A sitemap, bookmark library, single web page, and cited source set each need a different workflow.
+Start with what you need to sort.
+A sitemap, bookmark list, single web page, and cited source set each need a different tool.

 Your jobBest fit